 Most castle walls were built with Ryukyu limestone.
-They were formed with piled-up coral calcareous and easy to process.
-Unlike these castle walls, Nakijin Castle was built with the hard rocks called Paleozoic limestone, and they were unearthed from its premises.
-Since the rocks were formed in primeval time, fossils of ammonite and others were discovered here often.
-One of the characteristics of the castle wall is that the oldest construction technique called “Nozura-zumi” was applied to built it.
-This technique is to take advantage of the rocks’ natural shape, pile them up, and build the wall.
+They were formed with piled-up coral calcareous that are easy to process.
+Unlike these castle walls, Nakijin Castle was built with the hard rocks called Paleozoic limestone, and they were unearthed from its immediate vicinity.
+Since the rocks were formed in primeval time, fossils of ammonites and more have often been discovered here.
+A distinguishing characteristic of the castle wall is that it was built with the oldest known construction technique, called Nozura-zumi.
+This technique takes advantage of the rocks’ natural shape to pile them up and build the wall.

-The castle wall of Nakijin Castle was started building in 14th century.
+Construction of the castle wall of Nakijin Castle started in the 14th century.
 Unlike rectilinear castle walls in Japan, its style was influenced by China which had diplomatic relations with Ryukyu Kingdom at that time.
-The castle walls with rocks were constructed in Ryukyu Kingdom 300 years earlier than Japan.
-The main reason why the wall is undulating is for the defense purposes.
+Such castle walls made from rocks were constructed in Ryukyu Kingdom 300 years earlier than in Japan.
+The main reason why the wall is undulating is apparently for defense purposes.
 A huge rock was placed on the roof of “Heiroumon,” the main gate.
 It suggests that the castle was very secure.

-In the middle of the stairs from the main gate, there is an old path on the right.
-It was formed by a natural landform, and the old path was used from the main gate long time ago.
-Here is the place where everybody can imagine the time when kings and queens were walking through the path.
+In the middle of the stairs from the main gate, there is an old path to the right.
+It was emerged from the natural topography, and this ancient path from the main gate has certainly been used for a very long time ago.
+Let your mind wander and you can easily imagine a time when kings and queens were walking on exactly the same path.

-There was a woman of great beauty named Shigema Utudaru, and she was the concubine of the King Hokuzan.
-She doted on the prince of the king and the queen.
-She risked her own life to protect the prince when an succession conflict had occured.
-Pure-hearted Shigema Utudaru was treated as the God, and later called “Nakijin Ukami.”
-A poem about her tender love written by an anonymous poet became popular among people, and it was inscribed on a monument.
+There was a woman of great beauty named Shigema Utudaru, she was the concubine of the King Hokuzan and doted on the royal prince.
+She risked her own life to protect the prince when a succession conflict broke out.
+Pure-hearted Shigema Utudaru was treated as a God, and later called “Nakijin Ukami.”
+A poem about her tender love written by an anonymous poet became popular among the people, and it was inscribed on a monument.
 It is located at “Uumiyaa,” a square of Nakijin Castle.

 Address: 5101 Imadomari, Nakijin Village, Kunigami-gun, Okinawa 905-0428

-Light up will be held during the event
+A light up of the site will be held during the event